heistp/antler/README.md

   - record replies and calculate RTT
   - detect lost and late (out of order) packets
 - complete the SSH launcher, with sudo support, and add an example of its use

-### Version 0.5.0

-- add an HTML index of tests and results
-- add standard reports for each test:
-  - time series and FCT plots
-  - table of standard flow metrics, including goodput, FCT and data transferred
-  - node logs
-  - system information
-  - git tags

 ### Inbox